 A comprehensive vulnerability and risk assessment involves the use of a tremendous amount of information, both qualitative and quantitative.
-Data visualization through geospatial maps could allow decision makers to comprehend the scale and magnitude of issues and relative conditions among different geographic areas.
+Data visualization through geospatial maps can help decision-makers to comprehend the scale and magnitude of issues and relative conditions among different geographic areas.
 Following FEMA's guidance for LHMP risk assessments (FEMA 2013), it is important to summarize the risks and vulnerabilities.
-Such a summary is useful for planning and to communicate with a county's Board of Supervisors and others (including GSAs and other regional planning entities) key to the plan development process.
-Counties are encouraged to develop summary information for public consumption in layman's terms that are easy to digest to support the purpose and objectives for counties to develop a County DRP.
-Summaries are useful, especially when they describe findings of the vulnerable areas in a way that can be related to developing actions and strategies to address or reduce the vulnerabilities and risks of impact.
+Such a summary is useful for subsequent planning purposes and for communicating with decision-makers, including the county's Board of Supervisors and leadership of management agencies and entities.
+Other management groups and entities, such as GSAs and other regional planning groups, may also benefit from the summary of assessment findings.

+Developing additional summary information in layman's terms makes the risk assessment information more accessible for public consumption and easy comprehension.
+The summary information should include the purpose and objectives for counties to develop a County DRP.
+Accessible and relatable information about the findings on drought and water shortage vulnerabilities is especially helpful to enhance the awareness of affected communities and individual households and promote actions to address the identified vulnerabilities and reduce associated risks of impact from drought and water shortage events.